djmMax/djmMax.github.io/index.md

 ## I would like to work on
 * Brain Computer Interface eg. a brain prompted LLM base Assitant!
-* Improve AI Resonning : via coding or math theorem proven
+* Improve AI resonning : via coding or math theorem proven

 ## Education